sr-26/tiny-link/README.md

 Short-Link supports the following configuration options:

 - client: An instance of the ioredis client for connecting to Redis.
 - prefix (optional): A prefix to be added to all keys in Redis.
-Default is "short-link:".
+Default is "tiny-link:".
 - ttl (optional): Time-to-live for keys in seconds.
 Default is 0 (no TTL).

 ###### Methods